playAbilityTech/Arduino-JoyCon-Library-for-Nintendo-Switch/README.md

 Release the indicated button (range: `0` - `15`).
 The button is the 0-based button number (i.e. button #1 is `0`, button #2 is `1`, etc.).

 ### Joystick.setHatSwitch(int16_t value)
-Sets the value of the hat switch.
+Sets the value of the D-pad (hat switch).
 The value is from 0° to 360°, but in 45° increments.
 Any value less than 45° will be rounded down (i.e. 44° is rounded down to 0°, 89° is rounded down to 45°, etc.).
 Set the value to `JOYSTICK_HATSWITCH_RELEASE` or `-1` to release the hat switch.

 ### Joystick.sendState()
 Sends the updated joystick state to the Nintendo Switch.
 Only needs to be called if `AutoSendState` is `false` (see `SwitchJoystick.begin` for more details).